apiportal/abyss-echoserver/README.md

 # Abyss Echo Server Application

-This application creates a fat jar which includes a basic endpoint that returns
+This application creates a fat jar which includes a basic endpoint that replies
 ``` xml
 <h1>Hello</h1>.
 ```